-While California is an at-will state, meaning you can be let go for any reason, the issue of being fired while sick isn’t always cut and dry.
-If your employer has a sick leave policy, and you are fired for using your sick leave, you should consult with an attorney to see if that termination was in violation of California law.
+While California is an “at-will” state (employers are free to terminate employees at any time), the issue of being fired while sick isn’t always cut and dry.
+If your employer has a sick leave policy and you’re fired for using your sick leave, you should consult with an attorney immediately to establish if your termination violated California law.

 In California, most employees are entitled to paid sick leave.
 In accordance with the Healthy Workplaces/Healthy Families Act of 2014, workers are entitled to paid sick leave if they work 30 or more days within a year.
-Employees accrue time off at a rate of 1 hour for every 30 hours you work.
-However, you must have been employed for more than 90 days to use your paid sick leave.
+Employees accumulate time off at a rate of one hour for every 30 hours they work.
+However, the worker must have been employed for more than 90 days to use their paid sick leave.

-People who are called “independent contractors” are frequently left out of these policies.
-However, employers frequently classify people improperly as independent contractors, in violation of California law.
-If you think you have been improperly classified as an independent contractor, you should consult an attorney to see what rights you have.
+Workers who are classified as “independent contractors” are frequently left out of these policies.
+However, employers often classify some workers improperly as independent contractors, which is in violation of California law.
+If you believe you’ve been misclassified as an independent contractor, consult an attorney immediately to determine what rights you have.

-If you feel that you’ve been discriminated against or retaliated against for using or requesting sick leave, you can consult with an employment attorney to advise you.
+If you believe that you’ve been discriminated against or retaliated against for using or requesting sick leave, consult with an employment attorney today.

-The U.S. Department of Labor’s Family and Medical Leave Act provides for up to 12 weeks of unpaid leave for certain medical situations for either the employee or a member of the employee’s immediate family.
-The FMLA will protect your job if you’re out for an extended period.
-If you were retaliated against for requesting or using family medical leave, you should talk to an employment law specialist.
+The U.S. Department of Labor’s Family and Medical Leave Act (FMLA) provides for up to 12 weeks of unpaid leave for certain medical situations for either the employee or a member of the employee’s immediate family.
+The FMLA will protect your job if you’re out for an extended period of time.
+If you were retaliated against for requesting or using family medical leave, you should consult with an employment law specialist.

-With the recent coronavirus outbreak, companies like Walmart are enacting emergency leave policies.
-In the Walmart example, if employees are required to be quarantined, they’ll receive up to 2 weeks’ pay.
-Policies like this ensure that you will not be fired for taking sick leave, allowing you to fully recover and stop the spread of coronavirus.
+During the coronavirus pandemic, companies like Walmart enacted emergency leave policies.
+In the Walmart example, if employees are required to be quarantined, they’ll receive up to two weeks pay.
+Policies like this ensure that you will not be fired for taking sick leave, allowing you to fully recover and stop the spread of COVID-19.
 Uber is enacting a similar policy for drivers who have been quarantined.

 That’s an important question.
-If you become sick or injured as a result of your employment, you may be eligible for workers’ compensation.
+If you become sick or injured due to your employment, you may be eligible for workers’ compensation.
 This can be difficult to prove in some cases, but you cannot be fired for a workplace injury.
 Consult with an employment attorney.

-If you’ve been fired for taking sick leave, you should contact an employment lawyer to see if your termination was legal.
+If you’ve been fired for taking sick leave, you should contact an employment lawyer immediately to establish if your termination was legal.